 One of my favorite ways to eat it is over pulled pork BBQ sandwiches.
 Also try it on burgers and even in salad.

-Check out my extensive guide on canning, including two different canning methods: the boiling water method and the pressure canning method.
+Check out my extensive guide on canning, including two different canning methods: the boiling water bath canning method and the pressure canning method.
 You’ll get tips for canning recipes like this Squash Relish and also all kinds of jellies, jams, jerkies and more!

 - 4 pounds summer squash 8-10 large squash, seeded and shredded